gildasmorvan/similar2logo/README.md

 ```
 Note that each parameter is prefixed with the `@Parameter` annotation.
 This annotation is mandatory to be able to change the value of the parameters in the GUI.

-Then, we define the simulation model i.e, the initial state of the simulation from the `LogoSimulationModel` class.
+Then, we define the simulation model i.e, the initial state of the simulation from the `AbstractLogoSimulationModel` class.
 We must implement the `generateAgents` method to describe the initial state of our passive turtle.

 ```
-def simulationModel = new LogoSimulationModel(simulationParameters) {
+def simulationModel = new AbstractLogoSimulationModel(simulationParameters) {
 	protected AgentInitializationData generateAgents(
 		ISimulationParameters p,
 		Map<LevelIdentifier, ILevel> levels
 	) {
 		AgentInitializationData result = new AgentInitializationData()
 		IAgent4Engine turtle = TurtleFactory.generate(
-			new TurtlePerceptionModel(0, Double.MIN_VALUE, false, false, false),
+			new EmptyPerceptionModel(),
 			new PassiveTurtleDecisionModel(),
 			new AgentCategory("passive", TurtleAgentCategory.CATEGORY),
 			p.initialDirection,